Andrew B. Robbins Born: 1845 in Phillips, Maine

 Elected 1924

-In March, Henry Uglem (above) defeated Tom Howard and F.D.
+Henry Uglem defeated Tom Howard and F.D.
 White to win a three cornered fight for mayor.
 Uglem had 338 votes to Howard’s 253.
 White took 213 votes.
 Uglem intermediately went to work persuading the Minneapolis City Council and the Robbinsdale’s citizen’s that a merger by way of annexation would be advantageous.
 In September, petitions were circulated and the 100 signatures necessary to take a vote were obtained.

 Harvey A. Morse Born: 1883 in Peabody, Kansas